tejavarma-aln/GSTIN-Finder/README.md

 -> Download all the files except Sources

+-> Download files from source folder only if you want modify or build on your own.

 -> Run GSTIN Finder.exe and start seraching GSTIN's

 -> Click Use tally DataBase if you want to serach Parties GSTIN